syte-ai/Android-SDK/README.md

 # Product Recommendations
 To use the "Recommendations" functionality, do the following:

-1. Retrieve the Recommendations client:

-    `ProductRecommendationClient client = syte.getProductRecommendationClient();`

-2. Use this client to get results for different features:
+1. Use Syte class instance to get results for different features:

 *   `SyteResult<SimilarProductsResult> getSimilarProducts(
         SimilarProducts similarProducts